Executive Social Presence as a GTM Pipeline Lever

 Coordinate timing.
 Use a shared calendar (even a simple spreadsheet) to ensure executives aren’t posting at the same time or about the same topic.
 Staggering posts by a day or two means the company gets sustained visibility rather than one big burst followed by silence.

 Share engagement.
-When one executive publishes a post, the others should engage with it — a genuine comment, not just a like.
+When one executive publishes a post, the others should engage with it.
+A genuine comment, not just a like.
 This cross-pollination exposes each exec’s audience to the others.

 Maintain distinct voices.
 This is critical.
 Each executive should sound like themselves.
 If all three executives’ posts read like they were written by the same marketing manager, the authenticity advantage disappears.
 A good content person adjusts their writing style to match each executive’s natural voice.